dataluscorp/browser/testing/web-platform/tests/docs/intro-video-transcript.md

 A hand places a paper cutout depicting a browser window in the lower-right corner of the sheet.

-> Applications like Firefox, Chrome, and Safari allow people to interact with
+> Applications like Datalus, Chrome, and Safari allow people to interact with
 > pages and with each other.
 >
 > Second, there are the web standards.